Why Smoke Got in Our Eyes, What No One is Saying About Mad Men

 We, the audience, are Sally.
 More than we are Peggy even.
 (Women old enough to remember the bad old days, my mother included, found this show very hard to watch.
-It’s treatment of women in the workplace is non-fiction) We are meant to come to understand the power of lies, and how long those lies can last.
+Its treatment of women in the workplace is non-fiction) We are meant to come to understand the power of lies, and how long those lies can last.
 But, in the long run, the lie cannot be maintained: divorce, failure, and breakdown occur.
 This final season has been nothing if not the characters admitting what they really want, and submitting to those needs rather than the expectations of others.

 The mask Don wears functions of multiple levels, including physical.
 We see Pete’s hairline recede and mustaches crawl across the face of Ginsburg and Sterling, but Don is ageless, unchanging.
 A white shirt with a gray suit.
-From a distance he, along with better, appear much a 1950’s couple from a an advertisement, and that is the point.
+From a distance he, along with better, appear much a 1950’s couple from an advertisement, and that is the point.
 Our appearance is not for ourselves, we cultivate it for others.

 Not everyone is freed by the coming counterculture.
 The shows less sympathetic characters are really those victimized, rather than enabled, by change.
 Pete Campbell, as close as the show comes to having a recurring villain, is someone who depended on the old order.
 He was told that Advertising is the place to make use of what he had: connections.
 When he arrives, he is instead told that meritocracy is at hand, and the people telling him that are drunks and frauds.
 Yet we like drunks like Sterling and frauds like Don better.
-Sterling was a kind man made sad by the wars and the cynicism of his time, and Don, when we encounter him, has already been forced into his high, miserable position by the expectations of others.
+Sterling was a kind of man made sad by the wars and cynicism of his time, and Don, when we encounter him, has already been forced into his high, miserable position by the expectations of others.

-The final season complete Don’s arc by showing him shed himself of Draper completely.
+The final season completes Don’s arc by showing him shed himself of Draper completely.
 Draper’s apartment that never felt like home, his final relationships, including Peggy, Betty, and the kids no longer encumber him.
 (That he tried as hard as he did with the kids he never wanted says much) Even his physical possessions, cars and clothes, are left behind as he achieves the Buddhist ideal of the abolishment of the self.

-Some have speculated that the coke ad in the end is meant to represent Don’s return to McCann.
-Or that this is an old writers trick of showing the audience what could have been to signal the importance of what actually did.
+Some have speculated that the coke ad, in the end, is meant to represent Don’s return to McCann.
+Or that this is an old writer’s trick of showing the audience what could have been to signal the importance of what actually did.
 Fair enough, what they do not see is that Don is gone for good.
 That’s Dick smiling.
 Dick Whitman returns to New York to pitch that ad.